Freac231/Credit-Card-Fraud-Detection/README.md

 # Additional files
 - tests/ - for testing purposes
 - utils/ - utility files for dataset loading and training
-- requirements.txt - package requirements for this repository, use: pip install -r requirements.txt
+- requirements.txt - package requirements for this repository, use: 'pip install -r requirements.txt'

 Developed in Python version 3.11